 It’s important to consider your target market when planning what and where to sell.
 Gift baskets are most frequently purchased by individuals at middle- to upper-class income levels, as well as businesses and corporations.
 Here’s a closer look:

 - Individuals: Customers may buy gift baskets for their friends, romantic partners, family members, co-workers, or acquaintances.
-They’re typically purchased for special occasions, such as birthdays, weddings, anniversaries, baby showers, holidays, or to celebrate personal accomplishments.
+They’re typically purchased for special occasions, such as birthdays, weddings, anniversaries, baby showers, and holidays, or to celebrate personal accomplishments.

 - Businesses: Companies may buy gift baskets to show appreciation for their clients, employees, or partners.
 It’s also common for businesses and corporations to use gift baskets as promotional items or giveaways.

-- Event Planners: Event planners sometimes purchase gift baskets to use as centerpieces, other decorations, or prizes for events such as weddings, parties, or fundraisers.
+- Event planners: Event planners sometimes purchase gift baskets to use as centerpieces, other decorations, or prizes for events such as weddings, parties, or fundraisers.

-- Nonprofit Organizations: These businesses often buy gift baskets to use as fundraising items or to show appreciation for their donors and volunteers.
+- Nonprofit organizations: These businesses often buy gift baskets to use as fundraising items or to show appreciation for their donors and volunteers.

-Creating a business plan is essential for laying out the nitty gritty details of how your business will operate and how you’ll make money.
-Your business plan serves as a model for how you envision your business to grow, and is often a requirement for securing a small business loan or other funding.
+Creating a business plan is essential for laying out the nitty-gritty details of how your business will operate and how you’ll make money.
+Your business plan serves as a model for how you envision your business to grow and is often a requirement for securing a small business loan or other funding.

 Creating a detailed plan early in the process will give you a better understanding of how long it will take for your business to turn a profit, what funds are necessary to sustain your business until that point, and which ideas are actually viable.